Braided skew monoidal categories: Braided cowarpings and bialgebras

 \subsection{Duality}

 One can now consider what our results give under the various duality principles described in Remark~\ref{rmk:duals}.
-Of particular interest is $\cc\op$: skew cowarpings on $\cc\op$ are a reverse version of the skew warpings of \cite{skew}, and any opmonoidal monad $(T,\mu,\eta)$ gives rise to one.
+Of particular interest is $\cc\op$: skew cowarpings on $\cc\op$ are a reverse version of the skew warpings of \cite{skew}, and any opmonoidal monad $(T,\mu,\eta)$ on \cc gives rise to one.
 There is a resulting ``warped'' right skew monoidal category $\cc[T]$ with tensor $X*Y=X.TY$.

-It follows formally from Theorem~\ref{thm:eilenbergMoore} that braidings on the right skew monoidal $\cc[T]$ are in bijection with braidings on $\cc^T$ (with the lifted monoidal structure).
+It follows formally from Theorem~\ref{thm:eilenbergMoore} that braidings on the Eilenberg-Moore category $\cc^T$, with the lifted monoidal structure, are in bijection with braidings on the opmonoidal monad $T$.

-We could also apply Theorem~\ref{thm:C^G-C[G]} to $\cc\op$, but this is not so interesting, since for the typical choices of $\cc$ the property of Remark~\ref{rmk:Igenerator} will probably not hold for $\cc\op$.
+We could also apply Theorem~\ref{thm:C^G-C[G]} to $\cc\op$, but this is not so interesting, since for the typical choices of $\cc$ the property of Remark~\ref{rmk:Igenerator} is less likely to hold for $\cc\op$.
 But in fact it is not hard to see that Proposition~\ref{prop:special} and Theorem~\ref{thm:C^G-C[G]} hold for \cc provided that {\em either $\cc$ or $\cc\op$} has the property of Remark~\ref{rmk:Igenerator}.
-Thus if \cc has the property of Remark~\ref{rmk:Igenerator}, then braidings on $\cc^T$ also correspond to braidings on the opmonoidal monad $T$.
+Thus if \cc has the property of Remark~\ref{rmk:Igenerator}, then braidings on $\cc^T$ correspond to braidings on the right skew monoidal category $\cc[T]$.